vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 ## Sydney (YSSY)
 ### Taxiing
+Two SMC positions exist which may sometimes be activated online.
+Everything west of RWY 16R is administered by SMC West, everything east of the runway is administered by SMC East.

 #### Standard Taxi Routes
 Standard Taxi Routes are utilised at Sydney to simplify taxi instructions and provide a streamlined movement of aircraft.
 Except where other explicit taxi instructions are given, pilots shall follow the routes described below.